LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/functions-as-arguments.rst

          console.log("The future is now!");
       }, 5000);

-Examples like this can look odd at first.
+Examples like this look odd at first.
 However, they become easier to read over time.
-Additionally, code that passes anonymous functions in this way is ubiquitous in JavaScript.
-You have probably already seen examples in documentation or on sites like Stack Overflow without recognizing them, and soon you will be regularly reading and writing code like this.
+Additionally, code that passes anonymous functions is ubiquitous in JavaScript.

 Example: The Array Method **map**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^